Oral Surgery in Blackrock, South Dublin

 Why Are They Removed?

 When a wisdom tooth is impacted and tries to erupt into the mouth, the flap of the gum on top of it may become infected and swollen, leading to severe discomfort throughout your teeth and face.
-This condition can result in an infection known as pericoronitis, which if left untreated, can often require a hospital stay and surgery.

 How Are They Removed?